jijdp/portfolio-details/API/PostmanExample.md

 - RUN manual and automated test for each collection/request.
 - Use and edit SNIPPETS in TESTS to get TEST RESULTS

-I also add the JSON files if you want to examine more deeply about this API project
+I also add the JSON files if you want to examine more deeply about this API project [Link to my files]()

 Here's some of the example: